FOOD SECURITY IN WEST AFRICA

 Global data to regional/local scale

-Step 5: The assessment of the predictive capacity will include dry spells, accumulated volumes, extreme wet and dry events (e.g. maximum daily, 3-day and weekly rainfall and discharge during the season), assess predictive capacity at local scale and compare the different seasonal forecasting approaches.
+Step 4: The assessment of the predictive capacity is including dry spells, accumulated volumes, extreme wet and dry events (e.g. maximum daily, 3-day and weekly rainfall and discharge during the season), is assessing predictive capacity at local scale and comparing the different seasonal forecasting approaches;

-Step 6: The ensembles will be revisited by putting less weight on low-performing ensemble members.
+Step 5: The ensembles are revisited by putting less weight on low-performing ensemble members.